 Public gardens often came about due to one person’s bold dream.
 Minnesotans can thank Dr. Leon C. Snyder who envisioned the Minnesota Landscape Arboretum and, in North Carolina, Dr. J. C. Raulston was the force behind his state’s arboretum.

-Whether the garden is public or private, support them with memberships and contributions.
-And never miss an opportunity to visit when traveling.
+Whether the garden is public or private, I support them with memberships and contributions.
+And I never miss an opportunity to visit a garden when traveling.

 If you make a four-season garden…you feel the life cycle of nature. ~ Piet Oudolf